tjoyner/ofvioletsandlicorice/chapter1.md

 Luciano put the red leather suitcase on the counter and asked Silvio to open a beer.

-"Who?" asked Silvio, rubbing his hand on the the worn leather.
+"Who?" asked Silvio, rubbing his hand on the worn leather.

 "A foreigner, French I think..."